sufyanahmad7/ISS_Overhead_Notifier/README.md

 ## :x: Limitations

-1. Limited to emails only.
+1. Limited to email alerts only.

 ## :runner: Future improvements